Random Forest Weighted Local Fr\'echet Regression with Random Objects: Simulations

 \section{Simulations}

-In this section, we consider three Fr\'echet regression scenarios including probability distributions, symmetric positive definite matrices, and spherical data to evaluate the performance of the two methods proposed above.
-We include the global Fr\'echet regression (GFR) and local Fr\'echet regression (LFR) \citep{petersen2019frechet}, and the Fr\'echet random forest (FRF) \citep{capitaine2019fr} for comparisons.
-Throughout this section, GFR and LFR can be implemented by R-package ``frechet'' \citep{frechet2020}.
-And FRF can be implemented by the R-package ``FrechForest'' \citep{FrechForest2021} with a slight modification by adding the three new types of responses and their corresponding metrics into the package.
-Our RFWLCFR and RFWLLFR are also implemented in R. For simplicity, the Fr\'echet trees in our simulations are not necessarily honest.
+In this section, we consider three Fr\'echet regression scenarios including probability distributions, symmetric positive definite matrices, and spherical data to evaluate the performance of the two methods proposed in this paper.
+We include the global Fr\'echet regression (GFR) and local Fr\'echet regression (LFR) \citep{petersen2019frechet}, and the Fr\'echet random forest (FRF) \citep{capitaine2019fr} for comparisons. {Additionally, the single index Fr\'echet regression (IFR) \citep{bhattacharjee2023single} is also considered for a setting of the single index model with symmetric positive-definite matrix responses.} Throughout this section, GFR and LFR can be implemented by R-package ``frechet'' \citep{frechet2020}.
+FRF can be implemented by the R-package ``FrechForest'' \citep{FrechForest2021} with a slight modification by adding the three new types of responses and their corresponding metrics into the package. {And Julia code for the implementation of IFR can be found in the GitHub platform.} Our RFWLCFR and RFWLLFR are also implemented in R. For simplicity, the Fr\'echet trees in our simulations are not necessarily honest.
 All random forests are constructed by $100$ Fr\'echet trees.
 There are three hyperparameters for each Fr\'echet tree: the size $s_n$ of each subsample, the depth of Fr\'echet trees and the number of features randomly selected at each internal node.
 The choice of $s_n$ is very tedious and time-consuming.
 Here we instead acquire all subsamples by sampling from the training data set $\mathcal{D}_{n}$ with replacement, which is commonly used in random forest codes.
 When the size $n$ of $\mathcal{D}_{n}$ is large enough, each subsample is expected to have the fraction $(1 - 1/e) \approx 63.2\%$ of the unique examples of $\mathcal{D}_{n}$.
 We consider $3 \sim \lceil \log_2 n \rceil$ for the range of tuning about the depth of Fr\'echet trees, where $n$ is the number of training samples.
 For a fair comparison, each method chooses the hyperparameters by cross-validation.

 In the following simulations, each setting is repeated $100$ times.
 For the $r$th Monte Carlo test, $\hat{m}_{\oplus}^r$ denotes the fitted function based on the method $\hat{m}_{\oplus}$ and the quality of the estimation is measured quantitatively by the mean squared error